E-tanok/RecommandationSystem/README.md

 ### Once the application is launched

-Just write (or copy/paste) the message of your choice and press "ENTER":
+Select the movie of your choice in the html list and press "ENTER":
 ![alt text](https://github.com/E-tanok/Recommandation_movie_recommendation-system/blob/master/project_instructions/selecting_movie.png)